 download configuration timeout error.

-To work around this issue, do one of the following:
+To work around this issue, do one of the following steps:

 Use IPs instead of host names to specify the target of the TCP connection.

 ipv6.disable=1from the boot command line.
 The method depends on the Linux distribution and the bootloader, such as grub.
 If you want IPv6 to be disabled, you can still disable it by setting

 /etc/sysctl.conf).
 This still prevents the system's network adapter from getting an IPv6 address, but allow the